hashmatter/p3lib/README.md

 ![Version](https://img.shields.io/badge/version-0.1-blue.svg?style=for-the-badge)

-**p3lib, the toolbox for engineers to enhance privacy in P2P networks**
+**The toolbox for engineers to enhance privacy in P2P networks**

-p3lib implements a set of privacy preserving primitives (p3) and protocols for routing and messaging in P2P networks. p3lib is currently focusing on onion-based routing protocols for any type of P2P networks.
-It implements onion packet formats, routing protocols and path construction strategies that can be used to enhance network privacy.
+p3lib implements a set of privacy preserving primitives (p3) and protocols for routing and messaging in P2P networks.
+It's plug-and-play privacy!

+p3lib is currently focusing on onion-based routing protocols for any type of P2P networks and it implements cryptographically secure and anonymous  packet formats, privacy preserving routing protocols and path construction strategies that can be used to enhance network privacy.

 Currently, the protocols and primitives implemented by p3lib are based on research works such as Sphinx [1], HORNET [2] and ShwadowWalker [3].

 | Layer | p3lib components |
 | --- | --- |